pablodecm/phd_thesis/src/105_chapter_5.md

 referred as replicas $M_i$,
 with the same number of events than the original data are obtained by subsampling without replacement $N$ times from the large mixed dataset $M$.
-Each replica dataset is taken as if it was the original dataset, thus the hemisphere mixing is applied again to create a set of new artificial datasets $R_i$.
-The classifier output distribution is obtained for all the new artificial datasets $R_i$ and compared with the reference distribution of the large sample $M$.
-The median difference between the distribution of the classifier output between the large dataset $M$ and each of the mixed replicas $R_i$ for the final event selection is shown in [Figure @fig:Figure_012].
+Each replica dataset is treated as in an analogous manner to the original dataset, thus the hemisphere mixing is applied again to create a set of new artificial datasets $R_i$.
+The classifier output distribution is obtained for all the new artificial datasets $R_i$ and compared with the reference distribution of the large sample $M$, considering a histogram with 80 bins of equal width in the full range of the classifier output $[0.0,1.0]$.

+The median difference between
+the distribution of the classifier output between the large dataset $M$ and each of the mixed replicas $R_i$ is shown in [Figure @fig:Figure_012] for the final event selection.
+A small bias is found in the recovered distribution, which is directly used as a correction to hemisphere mixing technique prediction.
+Similar results are obtained in the previously mentioned control region.
+The effect of the correction in the $M_\textrm{H}$ check and pull distribution is also shown in [Figure @fig:Figure_006].
+The mean of the predicted values mius the observed values are compatible with zero in both control regions, while the root-mean-squared of the pull distribution is not compatible with one in the $M_\textrm{H}$.
+The uncertainty on the background shape per each bin is conservatively enlarged until the standard deviation of the pull distribution becomes one.

 ![Diagram describing the procedure used to estimate the background bias correction.
 All possible combinations of mixed hemispheres except those used for training are